Efficient Verification of Optimized Code: Correct High-speed X25519: Related Work

 \section{Related Work}

-Verified cryptography has gained a lot of interest.
+Verified cryptography has gained much interest.
 In \cite{zinzin}, a verified library of elliptic curves written in F* is presented.
 These provide the foundation for the C implementation of X25519 in the HACL* library\cite{hacl}: an implementation is created in a intermediate language Low*, verified against the F* specifications, and then mechanically translated into C. EverCrypt \cite{evercrypt} includes a similar C implementation, as well as an efficient implementation in x86-64 assembly code, which is similarly generated, but using the Vale\cite{vale} tool.
 Vale is essentially a high-level assembly language with support for deductive reasoning, with a focus on cryptographic applications.
-A similar Curve25519 implementation, now included in BoringSSL\cite{boringssl}, uses Coq\cite{coq} to generate efficient C code.
+A similar X25519 implementation, now included in BoringSSL\cite{boringssl}, uses Coq\cite{coq} to generate efficient C code.
 All these approaches involve \emph{generation} of \emph{new} implementations.

-Efforts to verify \emph{existing} full implementations are less common.
+Efforts to verify \emph{existing} full implementations also exist.
+In \cite{galois-saw}, an ECDSA implementation in Java is proven equivalent with a Cryptol\cite{cryptol} specification.
+This is also a partially automated proof, requiring 1500 lines of annotation guiding the proof (in the form of SAWScript).
+Compared to our approach, the Cryptol specification is less succinct---it actually is a complete, low-level implementation in its own right, written in a functional language.

 Recently, the X25519 implementation in TweetNaCl has been verified\cite{viguier} using Coq and VST\cite{vst}.
 This implementation was, however, designed with verification in mind.
-The proof states that, when TweetNaCl is compiled with CompCert\cite{compcert}, it correctly implements a X25519 scalar multiplication.
+The proof states that TweetNaCl (when compiled with CompCert\cite{compcert}) correctly implements a scalar multiplication.
 Like \cite{zinzin}, the authors show this with respect to a formal \emph{mathematical} specification of elliptic curves.